AlexMercedCoder/liquid-express-views/readme.md

 - viewDir: string representing view directory, defaults to "./views"
 - middleware: a function that can be used to register middleware, defaults to `(app) => {}`
+- engineConfig: a function that can be used to adjust templating engine, like registering liquid plugins, defaults to `(engine) => {}`